 Attorney Jennifer Prestholdt directs organizational operations at The Advocates and supervises the development and administration of The Advocates’ International Justice Program.
 She also practiced asylum law for The Advocates as the director of its Refugee and Immigrant Program.
 Before teaming with The Advocates, Jennifer worked on refugee and asylum issues for the United Nations High Commissioner for Refugees.

-Staff Attorney, International Justice
+Senior Staff Attorney, International Justice

 Amy Bergquist coordinates advocacy at the UN and with regional human rights bodies.
 Focus areas include LGBTI rights, discrimination based on sexual orientation/gender identity, rights of minorities and non-citizens, and the death penalty.
 She collaborates with diaspora communities seeking to be more effective advocates for human rights in their countries of origin.
 She coordinates pro bono legal assistance to support non-governmental organizations based in Africa working on human rights and rule of law issues.